Iron: An Important Mineral in Your Diet

 Chest pain (only if anemia is severe)

-It is important to keep iron supplements tightly capped and away from children.
-Even 200 mg of iron may be fatal in children.
-Call your health care provider, poison control center or emergency room immediately if you suspect a child has taken an excess amount of iron.
+Keep iron supplements away from children.
+Even 200 mg of iron may be fatal to a child.
+Call a poison control center or 911 right away if you suspect a child has taken iron supplements.

 What is iron overload?

 Iron overload is when you have too much iron in your blood and stored in organs like the liver and heart.
 Some people have no symptoms of iron overload.
 But in other cases symptoms can include: